We independently research, test, and recommend the best products; you can learn more about our review process here.

 Why We Chose It

 Mounting this trolling motor is easy, but check out our how to mount a trolling motor on a kayak article if you have any doubts.
-Even if you don’t own a kayak, the same process is used.
-The extendable tiller handle is great, so you can find a more comfortable position to operate the trolling motor.
+Even if you don’t own a kayak, the same process is used for all transmon mounts.

 Factors To Consider Before Buying A Motorguide Trolling Motor